fly-lang/fly/llvm/docs/HowToReleaseLLVM.rst

   the end of the first round of testing will be removed or disabled for the release.

-* Generate and send out the second release candidate sources.
+* GenStmt and send out the second release candidate sources.
 Only *critical* bugs found during this testing phase will be fixed.
 Any bugs introduced by merged patches will be fixed.
 If so a third round of testing is needed.